Download: For more information about Task Factory pricing or downloading a trial, see the Task Factory product page.

-- Select the SSIS Control Flow Items tab and select all unselected tasks that begin with TF.
-Then follow the same step with the SSIS Data Flow Items tab.
+- Select the SSIS Control Flow Items tab and select all deselected tasks that begin with TF.
+Next, follow the same step with the SSIS Data Flow Items tab.

 - After you have selected all Task Factory Control Flow and Data Flow Items, select OK to save and confirm your selections.